TP-online/Crypto-Sweeper-Bot/README.md

 # Crypto-Sweeper-Bot

-Hello,
-Today I will teach you and show you a way you can potentially earn a lot of money.
-I will always try to update my e-books to add new methods and improve effectiveness.
-If you would like to purchase a script or need help setting up one you already purchased from me, you can contact me on Telegram.
+Greetings!
+Today, I'd like to share with you a valuable opportunity that has the potential to help you earn a significant amount of money.
+In my continuous effort to improve, I am always updating my e-books with new and effective methods.
+If you ever need any assistance in setting up a script that you have purchased from me or would like to purchase one, I am happy to help. you can contact me on Telegram.
 My username is: [@Kairo_Kinetic](https://t.me/Kairo_Kinetic)  If you need any custom scampages, visit my Telegram channel.
 I also bot pretty much all social media platforms so for me this script is almost completely passive income, after setup i don't have to engage with anyone, I just make sure the bots keep running and growing an audience and spreading my collection plate around LOL.

 + likes & followers on both Onlyfans & Fansly.
 I also have many EW tools and private packs for sale, just message me to see samples.